-The DFW Metroplex Commanders are responsible for a faith-based nonprofit organization that includes 13 community centers, four homeless shelters, two apartment buildings for senior citizens, two social service centers, and two Christmas assistance centers.
+The NTX Area Commanders are responsible for a faith-based nonprofit organization that includes 13 community centers, four homeless shelters, two apartment buildings for senior citizens, two social service centers, and two Christmas assistance centers.

 Directing a complex enterprise that is larger than Delaware and Rhode Island combined is no simple task.
-The DFW Metroplex Command is privileged to have an important group of community stakeholders serving on an Advisory Board to lend their expertise to the overall management of the enterprise
+The NTX Area Command is privileged to have an important group of community stakeholders serving on an Advisory Board to lend their expertise to the overall management of the enterprise

 Barbara (Cheyne) Rich was born in Chicago, IL to Salvation Army Officer parents.
 They lived in Michigan (Detroit, Flint and Grand Rapids) during Barbara’s growing up years.
 In 1982 Barbara graduated from the University of Illinois with a Bachelor of Arts degree in Elementary Education.
 In Chicago, Barbara worked for The Salvation Army in the development department before entering the School for Officers’ Training.
 Barbara has also pursued graduate education in the field of education and school administration.